mircodor/vcb-bs-decays/README.md

 Theory-Inputs 5 HPQCD LCSRDsS LCSRDs LHCb-PAPER-2019-046 MILC

 ```
-The first line (`Templates`) contains the name of the file containing the signal templates and of the `TTree` that needs to be read.
+The first line (`Templates`) is formed by the name of the file containing the signal templates and by the name of the `TTree` that needs to be read.
 It should not be necessary to change it.
 The lines containing `FF-Model-Ref-V` and `FF-Model-Ref-P` specify the model used during the generation of the signal templates (CLN in both cases) and the number of parameters of the model.
-These parameters are set to the values measured by the LHCb collaboration in Phys.
-Rev. D101 (2020) 072004.
+These parameters are set to the values measured by the LHCb collaboration in [Phys.
+Rev. D101 (2020) 072004](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=find%20eprint%202001.03225).

-The lines `FF-Model-Fit-P` and `FF-Model-Fit-V` are used to indicate the model used during the fit to the data (CLN or BGL) and the number of parameters.
-The parameters that will be used are indicated via the following syntax `parName     parValue  parError parLowLimit parUpperLimit  isGaussianConstrained`, which specify the parameter name, central value, uncertainty, lower and upper limits and if the parameter is Gaussian constrained in the fit (`1` if yes, `0` if not).
+The lines `FF-Model-Fit-P` and `FF-Model-Fit-V` indicate the model used during the fit to the data (CLN or BGL) and the number of parameters.
+The parameters that will be used are indicated via the following syntax `parName     parValue  parError parLowLimit parUpperLimit  isGaussianConstrained`, which specifies the parameter name, central value, uncertainty, lower and upper limits and if the parameter is Gaussian constrained in the fit (`1` if yes, `0` if not).

 The line `Other-Parameters` indicates the number of other parameters used in the fit.

-The line `Correlations` is followed by the a number that indicates the number of correlated parameters used in the fit (excluding the form factors parameters).
+The line `Correlations` is followed by the a number that indicates the number of correlated parameters used in the fit (excluding the form-factor parameters).
 The correlations are simply indicated using the name of both parameters followed by the value of the correlation coefficient.

 The line `Theory-Inputs` contains the number and the names of the theory/experimental inputs that will be used in the fit.
 Available options are: `HPQCD_Ds`, `HPQCD_DsS`, `LCSRDs`, `LCSRDsS`, `LHCb-PAPER-2019-046` and `MILC`.
-The fit will automatically include this additional inputs and minimise the `chi2` simultaneously.
+The fit will automatically include these additional inputs and minimise the `chi2` simultaneously.